Your Web Browser

-Sec-CH-prefix, and some do not.
-The latest versions of the spec say that all hints must have this prefix, but the last revised implementation (Chrome 94) still accepts some headers only without the prefix.
-For future compatibility, the Client Hints Test detects both behaviors.
+Sec-CH-prefix while others may not.
+The latest versions of the specification require all hints to have this prefix, but some earlier implementations may still accept headers without it.
+To ensure future compatibility, the Client Hints Test detects both behaviors.

 Lang) represents the user's language preference.

-Save-Data) represents the user's preference regarding data savings.
+Save-Data) represents the user agent's preference for reduced data usage.

 Sec-CH-Widthgives a server the layout width of the image.